The Method 2 is to use the

 into an editor and scroll down towards the bottom of the file,

-you will see a section which responds to the "start" command.
+you will see a section that responds to the "start" command.

 There are then two options for launching the JVM with or without